gaohan433/Signal-enhancement/README.md

 ## 🧠 Code Overview

-The provided MATLAB code demonstrates the complete processing pipeline:
+The provided MATLAB code demonstrates the complete processing pipeline in the file Signal_enhancement.m

 1. **Load the data**
 2. **Perform bad channel removal**